Graduate Certificate in Grants and Proposals

 Applying for the Certificate in Grants & Proposals has two steps.

-- Complete the Texas Tech graduate school application process at the ApplyTexas website.
+- Complete the Texas Tech graduate school application process at the ApplyTexas website prior to the deadline.

 - A nonrefundable $60 application fee is required.

-Submit all of the following materials in one email to email@example.com.
+Submit all of the following materials prior to the deadline in one email to email@example.com.
 Email subject line must read "Certificate Application" or similar: